mritu2000-bit/vehicle-detection-satellite-imagery/README.md

 # Vehicle Detection in High Resolution Satellite Imagery
+I've worked with object detection workflows on the user interface side — reviewing outputs, validating results, flagging false positives.
+I wanted to understand what's actually happening under the hood, so I built this pipeline from scratch.

 ## Problem Statement
 Manual analysis of high resolution satellite imagery is time-consuming